Prerequisites Page - Installer ProjectCopy link to this sectionLink to this section copied!

 To make sure that the target machines can run your installation package, you can include Windows Installer as a prerequisite.
 Windows Installer predefined prerequisites use special setup file locations.
 When building your project, the prerequisite installation package is downloaded automatically.
 If the download fails or you cancel it, an error message will be displayed and the build process is aborted.

-New package prereq Use the [ Package Prerequisite ] toolbar button, “New Package Prerequisite” context menu item or Insert key.
-You will be prompted to pick the prerequisite setup files.
+New package prereq Use the [ New Executable Package ] toolbar button, “New Executable Package ” context menu item or Insert key.
+You will be prompted to pick the executable prerequisite setup files.

 New url prereq Use the [ URL Prerequisite ] toolbar button or “New URL Prerequisite” context menu item to add the download URL of the prerequisite.
 This type of prerequisite is created with default settings, so you need to configure it manually.